If you’re reading this, you’re probably looking for free camping in the Florida Keys. Or, because someone shared this article with you.

 Many people dream of pitching a tent on a sandy beach and camping for free.

-This dream is especially common among young Europeans I’ve met.
-Sadly, it’s really not possible.
-There are hardly any sandy beaches on Key West, or in the Florida Keys.
-There are absolutely no beaches where you could pitch a tent and sleep overnight without getting disturbed, hassled, or forced to move.
+First off, there are not actually that many sandy beaches on Key West, or in the Florida Keys.
+Of those, there are absolutely no beaches where you could pitch a tent and sleep overnight without getting disturbed, hassled, or forced to move.

 Tent camping isn’t allowed unless you’re in a campground, or on someone’s private property, with their permission.

-The only possible way to arrange this would be to find a willing host and discreetly camp on their private property, with their full persmission.
-But again, even that would probably be breaking a zoning law.
+The only possible way to arrange this would be to find a willing host and discreetly camp on their private property, with their full permission.
+But again, even that would probably break local laws.

 Here’s a video showing this area around Sugarloaf Key.
 There’s quite a bit of footage around the old abandoned road.
 At 5:06 in the video you can see the burned bridge.

 The mangroves are a natural breeding ground for mosquitoes and other biting insects.
 Thick vegetation blocks the sea breeze, and there isn’t a good beach, or a nice water view.

-If one were to ignore the “No Vehicles” sign and drive down the road anyway, it’s not worth driving it.
+If one were to ignore the “No Vehicles” sign and drive down the road anyway, you might regret it.
 You may get stuck, or seriously damage your vehicle.

-Here’s a video I found online which shows the road.
+This video shows the road.
 These people are clearly past the “No Vehicles” sign, which stands at the beginning of the path.

-With rain this road may suddenly become wet, muddy and impassable.
+This road may suddenly become wet, muddy and impassable.
 If you were to get stuck, recovery would be very difficult and expensive.
-The road is narrow, and is bordered on both sides by dense vegetation.
-If another vehicle becomes stuck, you may also get stuck, because you wouldn’t be able to get around them.

 I wouldn’t feel safe sleeping here.